evanricafort/lazymap/README.md

 # Additional Information

-Added _crackmapexec_ to scan and detect SMBv1 since most of the time when doing internal netpen, there are targets that are running SMB version 1.
+Added _crackmapexec_ to scan and detect **SMBv1** since most of the time when doing internal netpen, there are targets that are running SMB version 1.
+Added _Firewall Evasion_ option to execute **firewall evasion scan** on the targets.

 List of Ports
 - Port 139 and 445 (SMB)